-My experience has shown me that our communities are strongest and we are happiest when we are informed, empowered, and in service to each other.
+My experience has shown me that our communities are strongest and we are happiest when we are connected, can communicate, and in service to each other.

-Here on JosephPorcelli.com I share stories and insights about inspiring and empowering citizens and the organizations to work together to increase connection, safety, and resilience in neighborhoods.
+Here on JosephPorcelli.com I share stories and insights about inspiring and empowering neighbors and the organizations to work together to increase connection, safety, and resilience in neighborhoods.

 For work, I am a Senior City Strategist at NextDoor.com.
 In my free time, I voluntarily lead outreach and organizing for Snowcrew.org.